disinfoRG/ZeroScraper/README.md

 $ python <site_id>.py
 ```

-### Note:
+#### Note:
-In order to save memory space, directories Data/Articles and Data/Catalogs currently only contains one file for demonstration purpose only.
+In order to save memory space, directories Data/Articles and Data/Catalogs currently only contains one file for demonstration purpose.